 You are a non-registered Voting Class A shareholder if your voting shares are held in the name of an intermediary, such as a bank, trust company or securities broker.
 Generally, your intermediary will provide you with a voting instruction form or a proxy form.
 You should follow the voting instructions provided by your intermediary.
 If you wish to vote at the Meeting, you must insert your own name in the space provided for the appointment of a proxyholder on the form provided by your intermediary and return same according to the instructions provided.
-The additional registration step outlined below under "Voting at the Meeting - Appointment of a Third Party as Proxy" must also be followed.
-Non-registered Voting Class A shareholders who have not objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "NOBOs" and will receive copies of proxy related materials directly from the Corporation whereas non-registered Voting Class A shareholders who have objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "OBOs".
-The Corporation does not intend to pay for an intermediary to deliver to OBOs the proxy-related materials and Form 54-101F7 and OBOs will not receive the materials unless their intermediary assumes the costs of delivery.
+Non-registered Voting Class A shareholders who have not objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "NOBOs" and will receive copies of proxy related materials directly from the Corporation in accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer whereas non-registered Voting Class A shareholders who have objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "OBOs".
+The Corporation does not intend to pay for an intermediary to deliver to OBOs the proxy-related materials and Form 54-101F7 - Request for Voting Instructions made by Intermediary and OBOs will not receive the materials unless their intermediary assumes the costs of delivery.